merikettapearl212/team_Generator/README.md

 </p>

 ## Description
+A Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
+A software engineering team generator command line application.
+This application prompts the user for information about the team manager and then information about the team members.
+The user can input any number of team members, and they may be a mix of engineers and interns.

-Below shows the functionality of the application:
+:movie_camera: Below shows the functionality of the application:

 ## Table of Contents
 - [Description](#description)